ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

 ### Verify that the shopping cart works

-Now that you have implemented the required grain, added silo to hold the grain, and created end required endpoints, it is time to see if it works.
+Now that you have implemented the required grain, added a silo to hold the grain, and created the required endpoints, it is time to see if it works.

 Press __F5__ and try adding items to the shopping cart.
 After the first item has been added to the cart, you should see a shopping cart icon in the top right corner of the site.
 You should also be able to click to see what is in the cart

 ![Shopping Cart icon](./resources/shopping-cart.png)

-__Note:__ The shopping cart is a bit limited as it does not support removal etc. But, it shows the concept of how to use Orleans for the functionality.
-And that's the goal.
-Not a fully working shopping cart...
+__Note:__ The shopping cart is a bit limited as it does not support removal, etc. But it shows the concept of how to use Orleans for the functionality.
+And that's the goal, not a fully working shopping cart...

 [<< Lab 10](../lab10/lab10.md) | [Lab 12 >>](../lab12/lab12.md)